Start9Labs/searxng-startos/docs/instructions.md

-# Welcome to SearXNG!
+# Welcome to searXNG!

-`SearXNG` is pronounced "serxing".
+`searXNG` is pronounced "serk-sing".

 ## Overview

-SearXNG is an Internet metasearch engine which aggregates results from more than 70 search services that also helps protect your privacy.
+searXNG is an Internet metasearch engine which aggregates results from more than 70 search services that also helps protect your privacy.

-SearXNG protects your privacy in three ways:
+searXNG protects your privacy in three ways:
 1. Removal of private data from requests going to search services
 2. Not forwarding anything from a third party services through search services (e.g. advertisement)
 3. Removal of private data from requests going to the result pages